-ASSI approvals granted to an aviation Service Provider require regulatory oversight.
-A key component of this oversight is auditing.
+ASSI approvals granted to an aviation Service Provider require regulatory safety oversight.
+A key component of this regulatory safety oversight* is auditing.

 Compliance based auditing measure the Service Provider in terms of findings raised against the AN(OT)O, OTARs and the Service Provider’s own Policies and Procedures (Manuals).
 There is an expectation that in order to retain an approval findings raised are addressed and the root cause of the finding is identified with actions taken to prevent a re-occurrence in a timely manner.
 When responding to a finding the Service Provider should submit evidence to corroborate the subsequent actions taken in both the closure of the finding and the prevention of a re-occurrence.

-Flexing the level of oversight based on safety performance and risks requires our people to work in a joined-up way across our multidiscipline team.
+Flexing the level of surveillance activity based on safety performance and risks requires our people to work in a joined-up way across our multidiscipline team.

 To develop a picture of the safety performance and risk, data needs to be collected from a number of sources.
 Auditors will need to assess all data based on the Service Provider’s Safety Management System (SMS) along with the auditor’s confidence level in this system, audit findings, response to findings, reaction and follow up to incidents, any regulatory enforcement action and operational data.